 Confirmation Date:

-A few days before the Effective Date of new CO Code requests all CO Code Holders need to confirm the following:
+Prior to the Effective Date of the new CO Code(s) (or as soon as possible thereafter), CO Code Holders need must confirm the following:

-the routing data (NXD-A) for the CO code has been entered into BIRRDS;
+the routing data (NXD-A) for the CO Code has been entered into BIRRDS;

-the CO code has been activated on your switch (including a successful call through test); and,
+the CO Code has been activated on your switch (including a successful internal test call); and,

-The CO code has been associated with your SPID in the NPAC.
+The CO Code has been associated with your SPID in the NPAC.

-☐ I confirm that the following NPA-NXXs have met the 3 requirements above and have been activated in the PSTN.
+☐ I confirm that the following NPA-NXXs have met the 3 requirements above as having been activated in the PSTN.